gadenbuie/metathis/cran-comments.md

 0 errors | 0 warnings | 0 note

-This is a maintenance release to correct issues with S3 function signatures as requested by CRAN.
+This is a maintenance release to correct a numeric package version as requested by CRAN.